Shelter (Alcest album): Musical style, recording and writing

-The concept of the album is encapsulated in the album's title: Shelter.
+The concept of Shelter is encapsulated in the album's title.
 In an interview with Spin, Neige explained that "It's just a safe place to escape, this secret thing we all have when life is going too fast and you are full of anxiety", adding that "This shelter could be anything – a person, a movie, music.
 It's something that reminds you in a way of who you are, like a mirror, and convinces you to get lost."
 In a separate interview, he explained that "We all have things that are helping us.
-I wouldn't say that I’m a depressive person because I’m not, but I can have darker moments, and it really helps me.
-‘Shelter’ is about that."
+I wouldn't say that I'm a depressive person because I'm not, but I can have darker moments, and it really helps me.
+Shelter is about that."
 Neige found his shelter in the sea, saying "I love to spend time by the sea, just having very simple moments disconnected from the stress of everyday life and sitting on the beach and watching the waves."

 Neige has discussed their choice to work with Birgir Jón Birgisson and record the album in Iceland, explaining that previous recording studios specialized in metal, whereas the band were interested in pursuing a different sound on this album.
 "We wanted to change our habits, and to take a bit more risks.
 On the previous record, we had this very clean, metal sound, very regular."
 He cited the studio's experience in recording with Sigur Rós as a factor in their decision.
 Neige also explained that "Iceland fit well with this concept of Shelter.
 It is a place that is isolated from everything, and it feels like being in a creative bubble all the time."

-Touring and promotion
+Release and promotion

-The band premiered the first single "Opale" on 29 November 2013 with a music video.
+"Opale" was released as Shelter's lead single on 29 November 2013 with a music video.
+The second single, "Into the Waves" followed as seven-inch single on 21 January 2014.

-In support of the album, the band toured across Europe in early 2014, as well as the United States and Mexico from September–October 2015 with Emma Ruth Rundle.
+In support of the album, the band toured across Europe in early 2014, as well as the United States and Mexico from September to October 2015 with Emma Ruth Rundle as a supporting act.